colscott/lit-i18n/readme.md

     }

 ## Browser first ES6 imports
-This code uses ES6 style import in a way that they can be loaded directly in the browser.
-To do this is uses relatives that start with either "/", "./" or "../".
+This code uses ES6 style import in such a way that they can be loaded directly in the browser.
+To do this it uses relative import paths that start with either "/", "./" or "../".
-To do this it references thrid party sripts like this:
+For example:

     import { html } from '/node_modules/lit-html/lit-html.js';

 However, this doesn't play nicely with tools like TypeScript or Webpack.
 We need configure these tools to recongnise the "/node_modules" path.

 Fortunately this is easy:

 ### VS Code